 Someone calls, “There’s something you’re not telling us.
 I’ve just come from Volochanka and spoken to the locals.”

 I identify the speaker at the back.
 A rather fierce looking woman.
 I answer, “I can assure you that no one has anything to hide.
-This is just a piece of science in the same way as developing the lenses you are wearing or the chemicals to hold curls in hair.
 What is it you are concerned about?
 From the beginning I’ve wanted to dispel this almost desperate need to attribute some conspiracy theory or mystical nature to the facility.”

-After some jostling at the back, it’s crowded there – and the position of the main entrance, the woman speaks again.
-“I have spoken to the people of Volochanka and learned worrying things!”
+After some jostling at the back, the woman speaks again, “I have spoken to the people of Volochanka and learned worrying things!”

 Oh, this is getting boring now.
 “You spoke to the people who handed the facility over?”

 “No, but I heard about corridors and rooms where experiments took place a long time ago and are shrouded in mystery!”